 In 2007, the 466th FS said goodbye to its F-16 aircraft when they began flying and maintaining a shared fleet of F-16s alongside the 388th FW in a Total Force Integration initiative aimed at capitalizing the strengths of the active duty and Reserve.

 Fifteen personnel from the wing’s 67th Aerial Port Squadron deployed to Haiti in 2010 to join multinational relief efforts in Port-au-Prince following a catastrophic earthquake.

-In October 2014, the 419 FW welcomed the Air Force’s newest fighter aircraft, the F-35A, to Hill Air Force Base and began training and transitioning pilots and maintainers to the fifth-generation jet.
+In September 2015, the 419th FW welcomed the Air Force’s newest fighter aircraft, the F-35A, to Hill Air Force Base and began training and transitioning pilots and maintainers to the fifth-generation jet.
 (Continued below)

 In the spring of 2017, the Diamondbacks led Hill Air Force Base’s final F-16 deployment to Spain for NATO training.
 Hill’s fleet of F-16 aircraft departed for Hollman Air Force Base, New Mexico, in September 2017 at which time 466th FS pilots began flying the F-35A exclusively.
 In 2017, the wing’s pilots and maintainers joined the 388th FW for the F-35A’s first deployment to Europe in April and the aircraft’s first Indo-Asia-Pacific deployment for a Theater Security Package mission in November.